PnP PowerShell: Complete Entra App Registration & Certificate Guide

 Interactive vs App-only permissions: The -Interactive method uses delegated permissions — the app can only do what the signed-in user can do.
 The -CertificatePath and -Thumbprint methods use application permissions — the app has its own identity and does not need a user account.
 For unattended automation, always use certificate-based authentication with application permissions.

-Step 1: Install PowerShell 7
+Step 1: Install PowerShell 7.4 or Later

 Check your current PowerShell version